josephlijo/software-process/technologies/azure/service-fabric/service-fabric-basics/README.md

     - `Task RunAsync(CancellationToken cancellationToken)` is the **entrypoint** method which is called when the service is started.
 Note the `cancellationToken` - it is key point in service lifecycle if we want to cancel the service.

 ### Service lifecycle
-- Stateful service has more complicated life as they use more complicated features
 ```
     During startup:
         Services are constructed.